-Day 2 in Helsinki started with an interesting challenge – how to set up the shower and then take a shower.
+Day two in Helsinki started with an interesting challenge – how to set up the shower and then take a shower.
 You see, the bathroom in our hotel room was the size of a small closet (corner sink, toilet, and a shower head/pipes like this).
 There was a little space between the toilet and the wall, close to the shower head and a curtain.
 It was a tight squeeze, and I won’t say showing over a toilet is my preferred method, but it got the job done, so I can’t really complain.

-It was raining outside, so we settled on tackling breakfast/brunch and a trip to an art museum in the AM and reassess to see if they rain would stop in the afternoon.
+It was raining outside, so we settled on tackling breakfast/brunch and a trip to an art museum in the AM and reassessed to see if the rain would stop in the afternoon.
 There was a light drizzle as we exited the hotel, which turned into a downpour as we neared our destination – Karl Fazer Cafe.
 I’d like to say we ate there, but there was a line that wasn’t moving and it looked like (around) a two hour wait.
 As such, we popped out and went to the #2 brunch destination in town – La Torrefazione.
 This was a little, upstairs cafe maybe 4-5 blocks away.
-We settled into a table next to the floor to ceiling window and waited for our orders of sandwiches and hot chocolate/coffee.
+We settled into a table next to a floor to ceiling window and waited for our orders of sandwiches and hot chocolate/coffee.
 Here I was served the best hot chocolate of my life.
 No hyperbole.
 It was perfect.
 Jim also said it was the best coffee he’s had in a very long time (France isn’t really known for great coffee).
 The sandwiches were equally tasty & just what we needed.
 As I savored my hot chocolate, I gazed out the window with rock music playing over head, watching the Finns outside.
 That’s when it hit me.
 Helsinki is the Seattle of Europe…and I fell a little bit in love.

 Once recharged, we set forth for our first museum trip – Ateneum, which is Finland’s “premiere” art gallery featuring Finnish art.
 We started in the portraits gallery (which was backwards), which housed self-portraits of various Finnish painters.
 As we continued through the rooms, we found paintings by those artists.
 What was interesting here was the importance of portraits to Finns and understanding the work.
 Art spanned the 18th century to modern pieces, taking you on a historical Finnish art journey throughout the museum (though it also houses foreign art, as well – I saw a Chagall I loved).
 The featured exhibition was actually an American portrait artist – Alice Neel, who painted from 1926 and 1984, really coming to prominence during the 1970s feminist movement.
 I had not been familiar with Alice Neel nor her work.
-While I can appreciate combination of realism and expressionism and messages of the times (and her state of mind, relationships) in the art, I found much of her work to follow a somber tone (though that may have been due more to reading the meanings behind the works, which weren’t necessarily happy).
+While I can appreciate the combination of realism and expressionism and messages of the times (and her state of mind, relationships) in the art, I found much of her work to follow a somber tone (though that may have been due more to reading the meanings behind the works, which weren’t necessarily happy).
 Regardless, if you’re interested in seeing a great culmination of Finnish art, this is a definite must visit.

 The rain was replaced with bright sun, and we next set out to visit the Fortress of Finland – Suomenlinna.
 Just a short ferry ride away, we bought our tickets and sat back to enjoy the ride.